Zubaida Tariq: Personal life

-Zubaida Tariq was born on 4 April 1942 in Hyderabad Deccan, British India.
+Zubaida Tariq was born on 4 April 1945 in Hyderabad Deccan, British India.
 Her family migrated to Pakistan in 1947.
 They settled in Karachi, PIB Colony, where she lived with her five older sisters and 4 brothers.
 In 1953, her father died.
 After the death of father, three of her sisters took responsibility for running the house.
 In 1966, Zubaida wed a first cousin, Tariq Maqsood, whom she first met in 1954.
 They had two children.
-She died on 4 January 2018 at 75, after a long ailment.
+She died on 4 January 2018 at 72, after a long ailment.
 The death was confirmed by her brother, Anwar Maqsood on his Twitter handle.
-The funeral was held the very next day at Sultan Mosque in the city's Defence following Friday prayers.
+The funeral was held at Sultan Mosque in the city's Defence area following Friday prayers.

 Family

 Originally from Hyderabad, British India, and settled in Karachi, Zubaida was born into a prominent Urdu-speaking family known for producing littérateurs, intellectuals and artists.
 Her maternal grand-uncle was Bahadur Yar Jung, a Muslim nationalist of the Indian subcontinent.

-She had ten other siblings, the most notable of whom include sisters Fatima Surayya Bajia (an Urdu novelist and playwright) and Zehra Nigah (an Urdu poet) and a brother Anwar Maqsood (a poet, humorist, writer and entertainer).
+She had ten other siblings, the most notable of whom include sisters Fatima Surayya Bajia (an Urdu novelist and playwright) and Zehra Nigah (an Urdu poet) and brother Anwar Maqsood (a poet, humorist, writer and entertainer).
 A nephew Bilal Maqsood (Anwar's son) is a vocalist and guitarist for the pop rock band "Strings".

 Medical health

-She died on 4 January 2018, aged 75, from heart failure.
+She died on 4 January 2018, aged 72, from heart failure.